mahnoor2000safdar-svg/Resume-Screening-Assistant/README.md

 The main objective of this project is to make the initial resume screening process faster, more consistent, and easier to evaluate by automatically comparing candidate resumes with the requirements of a Job Description.

 ---

-## Problem / Use Case

-Organizations and companies may receive many resumes for a single internship or job opening.
-Manually reviewing every resume can be time-consuming and inconsistent.

-Resume Intelligence provides an initial screening assistant that compares candidate resumes with a given Job Description and helps identify the most relevant candidates more efficiently.

-The system is designed to support recruiters during the initial shortlisting stage and does not replace human decision-making.
----

 ## Key Features